chrj/prometheus-dnssec-exporter/README.md

 ### Support for authoritative servers (AXFR)

-If `[[zones]]` are configured, the resolvers specified with `-resolvers` must be configured to accept zone transfers (AXFR queries) from the machine running prometheus-dnssec-exporter.
+If `[[zones]]` are configured, the resolvers specified with `-resolvers` must be configured to accept zone transfers (AXFR queries), optionally secured with a TSIG key, from the machine running prometheus-dnssec-exporter.
 Recursive resolvers do not support zone transfers.

+If a TSIG `key` is configured for a zone, a matching `[[keys]]` configuration must exist.

 It is considered impolite to send AXFR queries to public resolvers (e.g. Cloudflare, Google, Quad9).